csc-training/high-level-gpu-programming/docs/06-kokkos.md

 </small>

 # Kokkos parallel execution 1
-- Kokkos provides three different parallel operations: parallel_for, parallel_reduce, and parallel_scan
+- Kokkos provides three different parallel operations: `parallel_for`, `parallel_reduce`, and `parallel_scan`
-  - The parallel_for operation is used to execute a loop in parallel
+  - The `parallel_for` operation is used to execute a loop in parallel
-  - The parallel_reduce operation is used to execute a loop in parallel and reduce the results to a single value
+  - The `parallel_reduce` operation is used to execute a loop in parallel and reduce the results to a single value
-  - The parallel_scan operation implements a prefix scan
+  - The `parallel_scan` operation implements a prefix scan
 - The following executes a simple for loop with `i` ranging from `0` to `n-1`:
 ```
 Kokkos::parallel_for(n, KOKKOS_LAMBDA(const int i) {